 With the elimination of T&O rates and the expiration of SECA rates and after considerable administrative litigation at the FERC in which AEP sought to mitigate the effect of T&O rate elimination, the FERC failed to implement a regional rate in PJM.
 As a result, the AEP East companies' retail customers incur the bulk of the cost of the existing AEP east transmission zone facilities.
 However, the FERC ruled that the cost of any new 500 kV and higher voltage transmission facilities built in PJM would be shared by all customers in the region.
 It is expected that most of the new 500 kV and higher voltage transmission facilities will be built in other zones of PJM, not AEP's zone.
 The AEP East companies will need to obtain regulatory approvals for recovery of any costs of new facilities that are assigned to them.
 AEP had requested rehearing of this order, which the FERC denied.
-AEP filed a Petition for Review of the FERC orders in this case in February 2008 in the United States Court of Appeals.
+In February 2008, AEP filed a Petition for

+Review of the FERC orders in this case in the United States Court of Appeals.
 Management cannot estimate at this time what effect, if any, this order will have on the AEP East companies' future construction of new transmission facilities, results of operations and cash flows.

 The AEP East companies filed for and in 2006 obtained increases in its wholesale transmission rates to recover lost revenues previously applied to reduce those rates.
-AEP has also sought and received retail rate increases in Ohio, Virginia, West Virginia and Kentucky to recover lost T&O revenues previously applied to reduce retail rates.
+AEP has also sought and received retail rate increases in Ohio, Virginia, West Virginia and Kentucky.
 As a result, AEP is now recovering approximately 85% of the lost T&O transmission revenues.
 AEP received net SECA transmission revenues of \$128 million in 2005.
+I&M requested recovery of these lost revenues in its Indiana rate filing in January 2008 but does not expect to commence recovering the new rates until early 2009.
+Future results of operations and cash flows will continue to be adversely affected in Indiana and Michigan until the remaining 15% of the lost T&O transmission revenues are recovered in retail rates.